aifirstprinciples/AI-First-Principles/README.md

 This repository is organized to support the development and distribution of the AI First Principles:

 - **`ai first principles.md`**
-The primary, authoritative content containing the full text of the published principles.
+  The primary, authoritative source document containing the full text of the published principles.
 This is open source and where we welcome contributions from the community.

-- **`Manifesto/Ai First Principles Manifesto.md`**
-The supporting rationale and research for the AI First Principles

-- **`www`**
+- **`build/`**
-Directory containing various exports in usable file formats of `ai first principles.md` and `AI First Principles Manifesto.md`
+  Directory containing generated outputs (HTML and PDF) of the principles:
+  - `ai first principles.pdf` - Core principles document

-- **`www/AI First Principles Practitioner Prompt.md`**
+  - `AI First Principles Practitioner Prompt.md` - Practical implementation guide
-A special output for practitioners to use as a prompt when implimenting AI First Principles
+  - `Treatise/` - Extended treatise with deeper exploration

+- **`zInstructions/`**
+  Build instructions, writing guides, and templates for maintaining and extending the principles

+- **`zArchive/`**
+  Historical versions and archived content for reference